Coronavirus Latest: Wawa Suspending In-Store Made-To-Order Food At All Philadelphia Locations

 PHILADELPHIA (CBS) — Wawa says it’s suspending in-store made-to-order food at all of its stores in Philadelphia due to the coronavirus pandemic.
-The company says the change will go into effect at 5 a.m.
+These changes went into effect at 5 a.m.
 Friday.

 According to Wawa, its full menu will remain available via delivery services such as GrubHub, DoorDash and UberEats.